dzen-dhall/dzen-dhall/README.md

   in plug (date "%d.%m.%Y %A - %H:%M:%S")
 ```

 This is a message the author left for you, to demonstrate how to actually use their plugin.
-Follow the instructions and edit your config file (which is usually located at `~/.config/dzen-dhall/config.dhall`) accordingly.

-After saving the file, run `dzen-dhall` again.
-You should be able to see the output of a newly installed plugin.
+After inserting the code above into your config file and running `dzen-dhall` again, you should be able to see the output of a newly installed plugin.

 ## Modifying configuration